GoogleCloudDataproc/initialization-actions/hbase/README.md

         --kerberos-kms-key="The URI of the KMS key used to decrypt the root password" \
         --image-version=1.3
     ```
-1. Login to master `<CLUSTER_NAME>-m-0` and add a principal to kerberos key distribution center to authenticate for HBase.
+1. Login to master `<CLUSTER_NAME>-m-0` and add a principal to Kerberos key distribution center to authenticate for HBase.

     ```bash
     sudo kadmin.local
     add_principal <USER_NAME>
     exit
     ```
-1. Get a kerberos ticket for your user to be able to login into HBase shell
+1. Get a Kerberos ticket for your user to be able to login into HBase shell

     ```bash
     kinit